Covid 19 coronavirus: Victoria University backtracks on charging students for unoccupied rooms

 Victoria University of Wellington Students' Association congratulated students who "pushed back" on the charge.

 "The collective work of students has really paid off and shows the power of the student voice when we speak out.
 Big kudos to all you as well as the many supporters.
-We are immensely proud", the association posted on Facebook.
+We are immensely proud," the association posted on Facebook.

+Green Party tertiary spokesperson Chlöe Swarbrick said the result demonstrated the huge collective power in student voice to push for political change.

+"We will continue to advocate and investigate on behalf of students being unfairly treated by their education institutes.
+Bottom line - students aren't willing to take the crap anymore, and accessible education is a right."

 City councillors Fleur Fitzsimons and Tamatha Paul, both former presidents of the Victoria University of Wellington Students' Association, wrote to Guilford on Monday.